Home » Recipes » Breads » How to Make Lefse with 2 Recipes

 Repeat until you have a beautiful stack of lefse like this:

-Slice the rounds in half prior to serving.
+Slice the rounds in half before serving.
 Spread with butter and sugar.

 SavePlease stop by and say hi in the comments.
 Have you made lefse?
 Lefse pros, what tips do you have that I didn’t mention?